RicoValdezio/RoR2-ScrapScissors/README.md

 Changelog
 ------------
-1.1.0 - Fixed the readme, changed the lore, and added a bit of configuration 1.0.0 - Initial Upload
+1.2.0 - Modified internal math due to feedback, more configuration options 1.1.0 - Fixed the readme, changed the lore, and added a bit of configuration 1.0.0 - Initial Upload